nus-cs2103-AY1920S1/duke/docs/README.md

  * If exists, the third variable may be a timestamp depending on whether it is a `deadline` or `event` task.
 The timestamp will be in the format  [dd/MM/yyyy HHmm].
  * If the task has been completed, the last variable will be the timestamp of when it was marked as done.

-This is an example of an expected chart:
+This is an example of a sample text file:
 <img src="https://github.com/EvonDong/duke/blob/master/docs/data.png" width="370">
 <br>
 <br>